Signed in as:

 CENTRALIZED COMPOSITE V 1966, 1984 Serigraph/Pen & Ink, Framed: 24.75" Square

-A decade later, after the linear enhancements were done, I decided to use color again, and acrylic paint to create a distinctive atmospheric mood of expressive beauty on the black and white composite edition prints.
-Only the white areas would receive color.
-My tools were small detail brushes: sizes 1, 2, and 3.
-Many prints in this series were transformed into combinations of colors that worked well together, while maintaining the original black areas of the print.
-Enough prints were finished in this series to prompt me to turn my attention to the last remaining series.
-Finally— I had to face the greatest challenge of all: the miserable failed multicolored print series.
-Finding color solutions proved to be a lot more challenging then was anticipated.
-This was mainly due to the interactive complexity of the selected hues against the preexisting chaos of colors, obliterating the shapes.
+A decade or so later, after the linear enhancements were done, I decided to use color again, and acrylic paint to create a distinctive atmospheric mood of expressive beauty on the black and white composite edition prints.
+Only the white areas will receive color.
+My tools are small detail brushes: sizes 1, 2, and 3.
+Many prints in this series were organized into combinations of colors that worked well together, while maintaining the original black areas of the print.
+Enough prints were finished in this series to prompt me to return to the last remaining series.
+Finally— I had to face the greatest challenge of all: the miserably failed multicolored print series.
+Finding color solutions proved to be more challenging, even daunting then was anticipated.
+This was mainly due to the interactive complexity of the selected hues against a preexisting chaos of colors.
 Finding the right mix of colors was an ongoing process.
-Many prints were processed successfully; still many remained hopeful, waiting their turn to become a vital spirit again.
+Many prints were processed successfully; still many waited, remaining hopeful for their turn to become a vital spirit again.

 See print on right as an example.